This pillow sex tip is driving people crazy—here's what you need to know about the *steamy* move

 What is the pillow sex tip from TikTok?

-While we're already in know about the best sex positions based on our star signs, and the best sex positions when you have menstrual cramps, TikTokers are now swearing by this very simple pillow trick.
+And while we're already in the know about the best sex positions based on our star signs, and the best sex positions when you have menstrual cramps, what is this TikTok-approved pillow move?

 Put simply, the move is very similar to the speed bump but reversed.
 So instead of being on your front (as the receiver) with the pillow under your stomach, you're lying on your back with the pillow situated underneath your lower back and hips, so your pelvis is titled slightly upward.
 This increases G-spot stimulation and it's safe to say, many TikTok users are fans of the simple, but effective move...